Python Library

 Low-Level Functions

-You can use the following formats to produce GET, POST, or DELETE calls for any Sailthru API endpoint.
+You can use the following formats to produce GET, POST, or DELETE calls for any API endpoint.

 GET